 TED* is *The Empowerment Dynamic – a set of relationships or roles that offer an alternative to the drama triangle and to living life as a Victim.
 TED* inspires the realization that choice can lead to a positive approach to life’s challenges.

 In David Emerald’s simple yet engaging book, The Power of TED*, three characters have a life-changing conversation on a beach.
 What emerges from this illustrated teaching story is an empowered and resourceful way of thinking, relating and living that increases our ability to create outcomes and to make choices – whatever our circumstances.

 Reconnecting to our dreams and desires, and taking action toward those outcomes requires a shift in mindset for most people.
 When “Shifts Happen” and you move into a Creator, Challenger or Coach role, greater awareness and options become available to you.

-- Challenger— is focused on learning and growth, holding a Creator accountable while encouraging learning, action, and next steps.
+— is focused on learning and growth, holding a Creator accountable while encouraging learning, action, and next steps.
 A Challenger consciously builds others up, as a positive alternative to putting someone down by criticizing, blaming, or controlling.
+The role of Challenger is the alternative to the drama triangle role of Persecutor.
 (Watch David’s video on the Challenger Role in TED*)

-- Coach—uses compassion and questions to help a Creator develop a vision and action plan.
+—uses compassion and questions to help a Creator develop a vision and action plan.
 A Coach provides encouragement and support, in place of “rescuing” actions.
+The role of coach is the alternative to the drama triangle role of Rescuer.
 (Watch David’s video on the Coach Role in TED*)